 If not, for example, if you have "Product code" instead of "SKU" you will need to map it manually so it can make the connection between your feed and our platform.

-Go to the Home page in Flipsnack and click on the Create button, then select From Scratch.
+Go to the Homepage in Flipsnack and click on the Create button.
+You can create a new page in an existing PDF, or select From Scratch.

 These placeholders will later connect to your product feed for seamless updates.

-Tip: For the image, use a square element for example, and use it as a mask, by toggle on the Use as mask in the left-upper corner.
+Tip: For the image, you can use a square element and make it a mask by toggling on the Use as mask in the top-left corner.

-Then select all the elements, click on the Group button from the upper right corner and then you press the Connect with feed button, that you will find the upper right corner and a modal will pop-up.
+When ready, select all elements, click Group, from the upper right corner on the three dots.
+Then you press the Connect with feed button, which you will find in the upper right corner, and a modal will pop-up.

 Then go to Automation, from the Side navigation, and drag and drop the products from your product feed into the layout you made.

-If you want your clients to order directly from your catalog you can add shopping buttons.
+If you want your customers to order directly from your catalog, you can make it shoppable by adding interactive shopping buttons.

 Next steps